+Note:

+Clarification of the SYNC HMI rule is pasted below in terms of system impact.
+Please reference the H31K HMI spec in case there are any updates to the rule.
+The version of the requirement below means that if predictive lighting is configured on with adaptive head lamps configured on that only feature number 0x040E Adaptive Headlamp will be used.
+Predictive Headlamps feature number 0x041B Predictive Lighting will not be used.

 [H31k.R109.01] If vehicle is equipped with both Predictive Lighting and Adaptive Headlamps ( (DE08, Byte 1, Bit 4 Adaptive Head Lamp control function = 1, (Enabled) AND Predictive Lighting (DE08, Byte 11, Bit 7 Predictive Lighting = 1 (Enabled)), then the list item “Adaptive Headlamps” will turn both on/off.